Unclean water was a mile AWAY.

 Plant Therapy Water Project in Beablah, Liberia

 Village Clean Water Projects – West Africa

-We believe that one of the greatest differences we can make in Africa is in providing sustainable access to clean water.
+We believe that one of the greatest differences we can make in Africa is in providing sustainable access to clean water to rural communities in need.
 As you read the real life success stories below, you will understand why and how we undertake our Village Water Projects, and you will also discover how you can help to save and improve lives through the gift of clean water.
-Since 2009 our team has completed 17 successful Village Water Projects, which have served more than 3,700 people.
+Since 2009 our team has completed 193 successful Village Water Projects, which have served more than 50,000 people.

 Because there is a lack of clean water in many rural villages in Africa, diseases transmitted through unclean water are a leading cause of preventable illness and premature deaths, with children being particularly vulnerable.
 According to the World Health Organization, nearly a million people die each year as a result of unsafe drinking water, with about half of those being children, whose deaths are preventable (fs 330/391).
 In addition, during the dry season, hundreds of collective hours can be spent each week in transporting this unclean water, by hand, from surface water sources such as rivers and swamps to the villages; this same time could be spent doing more productive activities, such as attending school or growing crops.

 The partnership effort to install a well in each village immediately improves the health and well-being of everyone in the village, even saving lives.
 In addition to health benefits and resulting increased productivity, the local water source allows for a reallocation of time toward more productive activities, as well as allowing for cultivation of vegetable crops throughout the year through irrigation.
 It can also provide a source of revenue that will be used to increase the quality of life in the village, including education, medical care, and access to technology.